files-community/Website/src/routes/docs/customize-settings/advanced/+page.md

 Located on the advanced settings page, this will prompt you to choose a location to export the settings to.

 <InfoBar severity="information">
 	Although the exported archive includes a file called "filetags", it doesn't actually contain a list of tagged files.
-This file only contains the guids that get embedded into the meta data of tagged items.
+This file only contains the guids that get embedded into the metadata of tagged items.
 </InfoBar>

 ## Import settings